mynameisaaron/CloudArchitecture/RubeGoldbergImageMachine/README.md

 You should have two functions now, the 'RotateImageClockwise' function that we just made together, and the 'RotateCounterClock' that you figured out how to do using the same steps. \
 Our Lambdas are up. . .
 Even if you have one Lambda up and you made it this far, the rest is a very quick and easy.
 \
-Let's finish this, starting with the SQS Queue, Followed by the SNS Topic, and finnaly the S3 event (all takes two seconds)
+Let's finish this, starting with the SQS Queue, followed by the SNS Topic, and finally the S3 event (all takes two seconds)
 \
 To get on the same page, let's peek at a copy of the Overview - we are about to fill in the middle of the architecture so our event can trigger, messages can pass through, and the image gets processed as expected.
 ![](ReadMe_Files/overview.jpg)
 ## SQS/SNS Fanout Deployment
 Open the SQS service and create a Queue (standard) and name it, and name it similarly to the Lambda Function that this queue is going to message.
-"Clockwise_Queue" should fire messageses at the Lambda that is rotating it clockwise.
+"Clockwise_Queue" should fire messages at the Lambda that is rotating it clockwise.
 \
 ![](ReadMe_Files/sqs1.jpg)
 \
 ![](ReadMe_Files/queue2.jpg)
 \
-As with the IAM Role that we created with the Lambda, we are going to use a very permisive resource policy to get our architecuture running. \
+As with the IAM Role that we created with the Lambda, we are going to use a very permissive resource policy to get our architecture running. \
-paste this open-door resourse policy in the intial queue set up, this can be changed and securly granulated after successful set-up
+Paste this open-door resource policy in the initial queue set up, this can be changed and securely granulated after successful set-up
 ```json
 {
   "Version": "2012-10-17",